tapika/swupd/docs/building.md

 There are multiple solutions at the moment `chocolatey.sln` for .NET Framework 4.8, and others `chocolatey_*.sln` which targets to same .net platform which is set in solution name.

+Besides this - there also exists `src\shimgen\shimgen.sln` - it's a command line tool, which is built first and independently from chocolatey.

+`shimgen` is disabled by default, can be activated from cli using command:

+`choco feature enable -n useShimGenService`

 #### From command line

 Run `cakebuild.bat` from root folder.
 Use additionally `--help` to get some help on command line arguments.